 Thinking someone else may be in the Overlook with them, Wendy is the one that gets a baseball bat.
 When Jack begins to threaten her on the stairs, she initially tries to warn him off, but when he lunges, she smacks him in the head.
-Then she drags him down into the kitchen and locks her violent crazy husband in the storage locker.
+Then she drags him down into the kitchen and locks her violent and crazy husband in the storage locker.
 After that she grabs a knife and heads into the garage to use the snow cat.
 But the snow cat has been sabotaged.

 In the final minutes of the movie, Wendy bundles Danny into the functioning snow cat left outside by Dick Halloran and drives away from the hotel and towards safety.

 Wendy’s actions (what she does) and Wendy’s emotional state are in complete contrast with each other.
-How Wendy speaks seems boring and uneducated, but Wendy has all the hallmarks of a woman masking her intelligence.
+How Wendy speaks seems uneducated, but Wendy has all the hallmarks of a woman masking her intelligence.
 She says what she needs to get along, and to ensure her husband’s rampant entitlement and ego remain intact.
 And yes, there’s the unfortunate scene earlier in the movie where Wendy appears to justify Jack dislocating Danny’s arm.
 But the look on her face implies that Wendy has been scared of her husband for a very long time.
 Later, Wendy screams, sweats and cries her way around the Overlook, clearly frightened out of her mind.
 But who wouldn’t be a nervous wreck dealing with a psychopath of a husband, cut off from the outside world in a haunted malevolent hotel?

 Now, let’s contrast Wendy with Jack.
 Isn’t Jack Torrance wonderful?
 So bright, so creative.
 A former school teacher (and therefore an educated pillar of the community), and a writer.
 He’s working on a new project.